-Ceramic welding is applied during furnace operation by conveying a dry mixture of refractory aggregate and oxidizable particles together through specially designed watercooled lances.
-Many different lance sizes and configurations can be utilized to reach damaged areas inside the furnace or vessel.
+Ceramic welding is applied during industrial high temperature furnace operation by conveying a dry mixture of refractory aggregate and oxidizable particles together through specially designed watercooled lances.
+Many different ceramic welding lance sizes and configurations can be utilized with refractory furnace welding to reach damaged areas inside the commercial furnace or vessel.

 Ceramic Welding Benefits